Photo by Wesley Karr

 Andy’s first book, Contemplating Reality, is a series of investigations into the nature of mind and the phenomenal world, published by Shambhala in 2007.
 Andy’s second book, written with Michael Wood, The Practice of Contemplative Photography: Seeing the World with Fresh Eyes, teaches the most essential photographic skill—clear seeing.
 It was released by Shambhala in 2011.
 His next book, Into the Mirror: A Buddhist Journey through Mind, Matter, and the Nature of Reality, presents ways that the Mahayana teachings can meet modernity, without losing their profundity.
 The book is due to be published by Shambhala in the Spring of 2023.

-Nowadays, Andy mainly teaches the Mahayana view and meditation, and Mahamudra.
+Nowadays, Andy mainly likes to study and teach Mahayana view and meditation, and Mahamudra.